 And though I admire the strange cosmic beauty of deserts.
-I was so impressed with Utah and Nevada last year that I wanted to take the second look on Death Valley National Park.
+I was so impressed with Utah and Nevada last year that I wanted to take a second look at Death Valley National Park.

-Last time – Feb 2015 – when were there – it was extremely hot.
-But not this time: there were plenty of fresh air, moisture, and low clouds; snow covered mountains peaks.
+Last time – Feb 2015 – when were there – it was scorching.
+But not this time: there was plenty of fresh air, moisture, and low clouds; snow-covered mountains peaks.

 Hiking Desolation Canyon

 When we’ve been there the first time, we hiked Golden Canyon.
 But for this visit, I found a nearby trail in Desolation Canyon.

 The hike is 3.6 miles out and back, moderate to strenuous.
 The most challengeable is the second part of the way with two dry falls – 8 and 6 ft.
 If you are like me, scared of going down on steep slopes, you find it’s harder to hike them down.

 After dry falls, there are few intersections with other canyons; both times, you need to take a right.

 The canyon ends above the Artist’s Drive, so the hike is very colorful with a rewarding view.
 If you sometimes hate crowdy Artist’s Drive but love the mix of colors of the rocky walls of canyons, then you will appreciate the hike.

 The very end of the trail has an overlook over the Artist’s Drive and the valley.